 The ICPJ Latin America Task Force devotes itself to education and action on Latin America concerns, especially U.S. policy in that region.
 It stands in solidarity with the movement to close the U.S. Army’s Western Hemisphere Institute for Security Cooperation (WHINSEC, formerly the School of Americas), as it’s graduates have committed atrocities across Latin America, leading many to consider it to be a “School of Assassins.”
 The Task Force also organizes educational programs about the U.S. military presence in Latin America and how corporate globalization affects the poor in that region.
-Call (734) 663-1870 or email Jane at [email protected] to get involved.
+Call (734) 663-1870 or email [email protected] to get involved.

 History of the School of the Americas/WHINSEC